crispinprojects/picheckers/README.md

 When a piece reaches the other end of the board it becomes a king and can move and capture diagonally in all directions.

-### Updates

-The code will be updated as and when I find bugs or make other improvements such as enhancing the AI algorithm.
-User options will be added in future updates.

 ### Pre-built Binary

 A 64 bit pre-built binary is available for the Raspberry Pi4 and can be downloaded from the binary folder.
 The Pi Checkers executable can be run from a terminal as shown below.